jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="meta-top"></a>

 # Usage
-<sup>*(Generated from [usage.json](https://github.com/jamiephan/HeroesOfTheStorm_TryMode2.0/blob/master/docs/gen/usage.json) at Sat, 25 Apr 2026 12:31:05 GMT)*</sup>
+<sup>*(Generated from [usage.json](https://github.com/jamiephan/HeroesOfTheStorm_TryMode2.0/blob/master/docs/gen/usage.json) at Sat, 25 Apr 2026 13:52:22 GMT)*</sup>

-Generally, most of the functionalities are using chat commands.
-Simply type the commands in the chat box (like how you would normally chat with teammates).
+Most functionality is accessed through chat commands.
+Simply type a command in the chat box, just as you would when chatting with teammates.
->Note: Remember to either use allies or all chat channel when try to use the commands.
-Public chat channels and Private Messages (PM) does not work.
+>Note: Remember to use the Allies or All chat channel when entering commands.
+Public chat channels and Private Messages (PM) do not work.
-All commands have a short alias, which they both have identical functionality that allows for less typing.
+All commands have a short alias with identical functionality, allowing for less typing.
-Some of the commands have an UI counterpart implemented, which will display a menu of options and features corresponding to the commands' functionality.
+Some commands have a UI counterpart that displays a menu of options and features corresponding to the command's functionality.

 <a name="meta-libraries"></a>